Ficool

 It terrified him.

-Because it made him imagine a future he wouldn't be here to see.
+Because it made him imagine a future he knew he would never reach.

 What are you doing, Remus?
 Hoping?
 Wanting?
 You don't get to want things anymore.